Jil Teichmann: Juniors

 Teichmann is former junior world No. 3 player.
 She made her debut on the ITF Junior Circuit in February 2011 at the Grade-4 Swiss Junior Trophy, where she reached the final in doubles.
 In September 2011, she won her first junior title at the Grade-5 Luzern Junior Competition in singles.
 In October 2012, she reached the quarterfinals of the Grade A Osaka Mayor's Cup in singles.
 She won her first doubles title at the Swiss Junior Trophy in February 2013.
-At her Grand Slam debut at the 2014 Australian Open, she reached the quarterfinals in doubles.
+At her major debut at the 2014 Australian Open, she reached the quarterfinals in doubles.
 In March 2014, she had success at the Grade-A Campeonato Internacional Juvenil de Tenis de Porto Alegre, winning titles in both singles and doubles.

 She then continued with success, winning the title in doubles at the Grade-A Trofeo Bonfiglio, and reached the semifinals in singles.
 At the 2014 Wimbledon, she also reached the semifinals in doubles.
 In July 2014, she reached singles quarterfinals and doubles semifinals of the European Junior Championships.
 She then won the 2014 US Open girls' doubles title along with İpek Soylu, defeating Vera Lapko and Tereza Mihalíková in the final.
 At the 2015 French Open, she reached quarterfinals in singles and semifinals in doubles.
-She reached another doubles Grand Slam quarterfinal in 2015 at Wimbledon.
-She finished her junior career at the 2015 European Junior Championships, where she reached final in singles.
+She reached another doubles major quarterfinal in 2015 at Wimbledon and finished her junior career at the 2015 European Junior Championships, where she reached final in singles.
 As a junior, she won one singles and eight doubles titles in total.

+At the 2014 Summer Youth Olympics in China, she won the gold medal in mixed doubles, partnering Jan Zieliński.
+They defeated Ye Qiuyu of China and Jumpei Yamasaki of Japan in the final.